pivotal/docs-platform-automation/docs/compatibility-and-versioning.md

-- The minimum compatible version of Concourse and Tanzu Operations Manager are part of the API, and are specified in [External dependencies](./compatibility-and-versioning.md).
+- The minimum compatible version of Concourse and Tanzu Operations Manager are part of the API, and are specified in the table above.

 - The presence of the following binaries on the _combined image_: